Start from a concrete frame, not a blank agent.

 The public catalog groups the personas by the question they answer first: broad default exposure, playbook construction, ecosystem loyalty, or narrative and macro framing.

-Browse the live public inventory.
+Browse the public starter library.

 Try a different search or clear the tier filter.